cancerberoSgx/node-lucene/node-lucene/README.md

 # TODO
  * make all extends java.lang.object and this should extends JavaBase - so they all implement toString() etc
- * TODO: contribute node-java README to document standard `promisify: require('util').promisify` so no library is necessary.
-Also implement it as default promisify impl if exists since its supported from node 8.0.0.
+ * contribute node-java README: to document standard `promisify: require('util').promisify` so no library is necessary.
+Also implement it as default promisify impl if exists since its supported from node 8.0.0 (LTS version now so it should be available in most cases) .
  * use https://github.com/joeferner/node-java-maven to manage lucene jars and run in npm prepare script
  * do reflection in java to get method / class signatures and generate TS interfaces and implementations automatically using java2js.
 We realized this will be very hard task but would be ideal.
+ * contribute node-java README: typo : "classes seperate usi"